Percy Tau scores twice on sensational Al-Ahly debut

 - 'I hope Mane plays' - Liverpool loanee Van den Berg relishing chance to face parent club with Preston

-The former Brighton man netted twice inside the first 35 minutes, opening the scoring in the 22nd minute when he latched onto a through ball, dribbled through the middle of the Ismaily defence, before sending a left-footed shot beyond the hosts’ stopper.
+The former Brighton man netted twice inside the first 35 minutes, with his first coming in the 22nd minute when he latched onto a through ball, dribbled through the middle of the Ismaily defence, before sending a left-footed shot beyond the hosts’ stopper.

 For Tau’s second, seven minutes later, he reacted first to meet a cross, evading the pressure of a defender, before scooping the ball beyond the advancing stopper.